ehtick/materials-designer/README.md

 docker-compose --profile use-vnc up -d --build
 ```

 Then connect to `vnc://localhost:5920` with a VNC client.
 The password is `123`.
+Make sure to have it installed on the system, when address is typed in the Chrome browser, the VNC prompt will appear.

 ### 3.5.
 Using Cove.js for local development